“Intimacy in Marriage,” Building An Eternal Marriage Teacher Manual (2003), 39–41

 Read and discuss the following statement from the Church Handbook of Instructions: “Married couples … should understand that sexual relations within marriage are divinely approved not only for the purpose of procreation, but also as a means of expressing love and strengthening emotional and spiritual bonds between husband and wife” (Book 1: Stake Presidencies and Bishoprics , 158).

 Read Abraham 4:27–28.
 Point out in verse 28 that God calls the capacity to multiply and replenish the earth a blessing.

-Conduct a classroom discussion based on the following selections from the student readings for this lesson: “Physical Intimacy Ordained of God” (student manual, 139–40), “Physical Intimacy Only in Marriage,” “Purposes of Intimacy” (140), “The Fountain of Life” (141–46), “The Ultimate Symbol of Total Union,” “A Symbol of the Relationship with God” (234–35).
+Conduct a classroom discussion based on the following selections from the student readings for this lesson: “Physical Intimacy Ordained of God” (student manual, 139–40), “Physical Intimacy Only in Marriage,” “Purposes of Intimacy” (140), “The Fountain of Life” (141–46).
 As part of your discussion, consider these questions: